Extracellular-git/xcl-site/content/blog/continuous/index.md

 So for the harvest line, the input was the Aber probe capacitance reading, the controller was a PID algorithm, and the output actuator was the harvest line pump that removes media from the reactor and into a harvest bag.

 The software runs on a typical "mini pc" that you can get online, with Debian as the OS.
 It is running on a UPS for backup power supply.
-Even low end modern CPUs are capable of doing billions of operations per second, so much faster than an average PLC.
+Even low end modern CPUs are capable of doing billions of operations per second, so can be theoretically faster than an average PLC.
 In our experience, they are also perfectly reliable to run for months with no intervention[^5].
 We use modern IT infrastructure monitoring software like Netdata to monitor the health of all of our control nodes.
 Another advantage of using a PC over a PLC is that I can ssh into the pc from anywhere and fix anything that might come up.

 After some experimentation to get the right PID tunings and ironing out some bugs, we were ready to roll.